How to Deploy Cloud Functions with Node.js

 Config gcloud

-If you have not setup before, you can run the gcloud init
+If you have not set it up before, you can run gcloud init to authenticate with your GCP account.

-Once confirmed you have config to the correct environment, you can run below command at the root folder your index.js
+Once you've confirmed the configuration points to the correct environment, you can run the following command at the root folder containing your index.js.

 gcloud functions deploy my-first-function --trigger-http --region=us-central1 --runtime=nodejs16 --gen2 --allow-unauthenticated --entry-point=main

-is next version of the Cloud Functions, provide longer request processing and handler more regions and fast rollback.
+Also, gen2 is the next version of Cloud Functions, providing longer request processing, support for more regions, and faster rollback.

-Also, the url will provide HTTP(S) endpoint, so if you run the URL, it will execute the cloud function we just deployed and return 'hello'.
+Also, the URL will provide an HTTP(S) endpoint.
+If you visit the URL, it will execute the cloud function we just deployed and return "hello".

-For all the other options for deploy cloud function, you can reference the official document at here.gcloud functions deploy
+For all other options for deploying cloud functions, you can reference the official documentation here: gcloud functions deploy.

 Conclusion